Review - Tere Bin Laden: Slapsticky satire at its best

-Every bit makes you realize how much thought has gone into making the point but without creating a drama, out of it.
-While the first half is setting the situation the second half goes into surreal or what we can easily call it a Tom & Jerry affair.
+Every bit makes you realize how much thought has gone into making the point but without making it dramatic.
+While the first half is setting the situation, the second half becomes surreal or what we can easily call a Tom & Jerry affair.
 The transition is a bit disorienting.
-But the so-silly-and-farfetched-that-you-have-to-laugh situations use dark humor, spoof of stereotypes, mockery of media, and ridiculing reality shows.
+But the so-silly-and-farfetched-that-you-have-to-laugh situations use dark humor, spoof stereotypes, mock media, and ridicule reality shows.
 They tickle, make you think, and get you worried about the characters, all in one go.

 May I thank you Mr. Abhishek Sharma for doing exactly what you believed in without heeding to supposed commercial requirements.
 No hero who has a heroine to woo, no over-the-top garishness just for the heck of it.
 I know it's a shame that we live in times that make us appreciate the things avoided in a film, rather than what it contains.
 But this once, we have a winner that has achieved both and more.

 - Nudity & Sexual content: Cleavage close-up once.

 - Concept: Potential of peace and harmony in the world with use of good but dark humor.

 - General Look and Feel: Grainy and peppy